ArctosDB/documentation-wiki/_how_to/How-to-Enter-Data-for-a-Single-Record.markdown

 * **cat_num** can be left blank if you wish Arctos to assign the next available number (only for collections using integer catalog numbers).

 * **flags** can be used to add a notification to the record that some data needs attention after the record is entered.
+Values are selected from a [code table](https://arctos.database.museum/info/ctDocumentation.cfm?table=ctflags).

-* **record_remark** is a free text field where any thing related to the catalog record that does not fit in the other fields can be documented.
+* **record_remark** is a free text field where anything related to the catalog record that does not fit in the other fields can be documented.

 ### Identifiers
 This block includes any identifiers other than the catalog number that are applied to the objects or observations being cataloged or that are applied to objects or observations related to the object or observation being cataloged.
 You can add 5 identifiers to any catalog record in data entry.
 Additional identifiers will need to be added manually or via the [Identifier: Bulkload Tool](https://arctos.database.museum/loaders/BulkloadOtherId.cfm).